Calebp98/rfds/src/content/rfds/034-license-replay-prevention.md

 The RAND paper recommends combining approaches: primary storage in protected flash, with critical counters also written to OTP fuses as a backup that survives even sophisticated physical attacks.

+## Attack: OTP or Flash write prevented by disrupting high voltage source

+Writing fuses or flash memory requires high voltage, which either needs to be externally provided, or generated from lower voltage using physcially large components.
+If an attacker disrupts the high voltage source, the fact that a license has been used will not be recorded.
+This could potentially be defended against by reading the nonvolatile memory after writing and before enabling chip usage.

 ## Rollback Attack Mitigation

 An attacker might try to restore the chip to an earlier state where fewer licenses have been consumed: